henhouseai/henhouse/connectionrefactor.md

 6. Remove all `conn` parameters from methods
 7. Move cache refresh logic to gateway commit process
 8. Update utility functions to use shared connection utilities
+9. **Ensure new system doesn't import from old system** - create new utility functions if needed
+10. **Verify data retrieval methods are actually called** - check for commented-out code from debugging
+11. **Eliminate duplicate expensive operations** - if a function is called multiple times, ensure expensive operations (like `detect_project_context()`) are done once and passed as parameters